pbiron/shc-pert-estimator/README.md

 Alternatively, if you have the [Guthub Updater Plugin](https://github.com/afragen/github-updater) you can use that to install (and update) this plugin.

+If you install/update from GitHub Updater (or by locally cloning this repository), you will need to run the following commands:

+    npm install
+    grunt build

 ## Screenshots

 ![The Dashboard widget in action](assets/images/screenhot-1.png?raw=true "The Dashboard widget")